cmu462/DrawSVG/README.md

 Your implementation should:

-- Sample triangle coverage using the methods discussed in Lecture 4.
+- Sample triangle coverage using the methods discussed in Lecture _Drawing a Triangle_.
 While in Task 2 you were given choice in how you defined the outputs of line drawing, there is an exact solution to the problem of sampling triangle coverage.
 The position of screen sample points--at half-integer coordinates in screen space--was described above.
 - To receive full credit in Task 3 your implementation should assume that a sample point on a triangle edge is covered by the triangle.
 Your implementation **DOES NOT** need to respect the triangle "edge rules" to avoid "double counting" as discussed in class. (but we encourage you to try!)
 - Your implementation should use an algorithm that is more work efficient than simply testing all samples on screen.
 To receive full credit it should at least constrain coverage tests to samples that lie within a screen-space bounding box of the triangle.
 However, we encourage exploration of even more efficient implementations, such as ones that employ "early out" optimizations discussed in lecture.
 - When a triangle covers a sample, you should write the triangle's color to the location corresponding to this sample in `render_target`.